amitofsk/dandy/docs/Dandy.md

 #### 5.1.4 Reading data from the computer

-In section 6.0, we will send data from the computer to the micrcontroller.
+In section 6.0, we will send data from the computer to the microcontroller.
 To complete this example, we will need to write both Python code for the computer and CircuitPython code for the microcontroller.
 While we're programming the microcontroller, let's write this code.
 <br><br>
 Copy the code below into the Mu editor, save it, and run it.
-When you run it, nothing will happen until you send a character from the computer to the micrcontroller.
+When you run it, nothing will happen until you send a character from the computer to the microcontroller.
 If the microcontroller receives a character, the internal LED will blink.
 We'll complete this example in section 6.
 <br><br>
 If you close the Mu IDE, the microcontroller continues to run this code.
 If you unplug the RPi and plug it back into your computer, the microcontroller continues to run this code.